UIUC Low-Speed Airfoil Tests

 SoarTech 8

-Publications is the book Airfoils at Low Speeds (SoarTech 8),
+The book Airfoils at Low Speeds (SoarTech 8),

-which includes wind tunnel data on 54 airfoils tested at Reynolds
+includes wind tunnel data on 54 airfoils tested at Reynolds

 numbers ranging from 60,000 to 300,000.
 The book contains extensive